okpoyu/docker-volume-vmax/README.rst

   sudo pip install --editable .
   cp config/vmax.conf.sample /path/to/vmax.conf
 Edit vmax.conf using the storage configuration of the vmax at your disposal.
-See [full configuration options](/config/README.md) for details of options supported in the configuration file
+See `full configuration options`_ for details of options supported in the configuration file.

 Finally run the command below
 ::
   sudo vmaxAF /path/to/vmax.conf